 The following is a guest post from Chris Osborne who thrives on working with passionate people.
-He is 30 years old and although he is from London, he has been travelling throughout Asia the past 8 years.
+He is 30 years old and he knows how to work from anywhere.
+Although he is from London, he has been travelling throughout Asia the past 8 years.

 1. Have The Right Business Model